tpoisot/ms_pop_networks/ms_pop.md

-An additional benefit is that these data will also help refine neutral theory. @wootton_field_2005 made the point that deviations of empirical communities from neutral predictions were most often explained by species trophic interactions, which are notoriously, albeit intentionally, absent from the original formulation of the theory [@hubbell].
+An additional benefit is that these data will also help refine neutral theory. @wootton_field_2005 made the point that deviations of empirical communities from neutral predictions were most often explained by species trophic interactions, which are notoriously, albeit intentionally, absent from the original formulation of the theory [@hubbell_unified_2001].
 Merging the two views will increase our explanatory power, and provide new ways to test neutral theory in interactive communities.
 It will also offer a new opportunity, namely to complete the integration of network structure with population dynamics.
 To date, most studies focused on the consequence of one species having a particular position within a food web on the dynamics of its biomass or abundance [@brose_allometric_2006; @berlow_simple_2009;
-@stouffer_pnas_2011; @saavedra_nature_2011].
-Adopting this neutral perspective
+@stouffer_compartmentalization_2011; @saavedra_strong_2011].
+Adopting this
-brings things full circle since the abundance of a species will also dictate its position in the network: changes in abundance can lead to interactions being gained or lost, and these changes in abundance are in part caused by existing interactions (**Box 2**).
+neutral perspective brings things full circle since the abundance of a species will also dictate its position in the network: changes in abundance can lead to interactions being gained or lost, and these changes in abundance are in part caused by existing interactions (**Box 2**).
 For this reason, there is a potential to link species and interaction dynamics and, more importantly, to do so in a way which accounts for the interplay between the two.
 From a practical point of view, this requires repeated sampling of a system through time, so that changes in relative abundances can be related to changes in interaction strength [@yeakel_probabilistic_2012].
 Importantly, embracing the neutral view will force us to reconsider the causal relationship between resource dynamics and interaction strength; in a neutral context, both are necessarily interdependent, a fact which likely further increases the complexity of the feedbacks between them.

 # Traits matching in space and time